|General Information||Syllabus||HW Assignments||WeBWorK Login|

-The course grade will be based upon the scores on the midterm exam, homework, quizzes, and the final exam.
-The grading scheme is as follows:
+The course grade will be based upon the scores on the midterm exam, homework, quizes, and the final exam.
+There are two grading schemes.

 If you have a conflict with one of the midterm exams because of a religious observance, scheduled extracurricular activity such as a game or performance [not practice], scheduled laboratory for another course, or similar commitment, please see your instructor as soon as possible.
 If you must miss a class, it is your responsibility to submit all homework on time, and to arrange to get notes from a classmate.